investian/investian.in/content/pages/index.md

       financial education.
   - type: features_section
     features:
-      - content: |2
+      - content: >
-           It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.
+          *   It's for those who want a proper, well-rounded grounding in financial education along with the support from an active professional community of fellow learners.

+          *   Connect with like-minded peer group through our strong network of finance professionals, CAs, CFAs, MBAs and undergrads.
         actions: []
         image: images/ru-ed37624a.jpg
         image_alt: Feature 1 placeholder image